 Growing “victory gardens” or “survival gardens” may sound like something out of a history book.
-But in these strange times of early spring 2020, food gardens are seeing a surge in popularity again!
+But in these strange times of 2020, food gardens full of fast growing vegetables are seeing a surge in popularity again!
 And why not?
-I can’t think of a better way to spend a springtime “quarantine” then by starting a garden or building a bigger one!
+I can’t think of a better way to spend “quarantine” then by starting a garden or building a bigger one!
 It keeps you busy, and if you do it right, should certainly save you some grocery store trips!
+Here are some of the fastest growing crops for beginners.

 I’m not a bigtime survival prepper by any means, but lately I’m particularly thankful for the ability to grow my own food.
-Since this blog is all about beginner gardening, I’ve been thinking about what crops I’d suggest for someone who wants to have maximum home-grown food with minimum wait time or effort.
+Since this blog is all about beginner gardening, I’ve been thinking about what fast growing vegetables I’d suggest for someone who wants to have maximum home-grown food with minimum wait time or effort.

 By the way, if starting a full garden sounds too intimidating, check out these vertical planters that can hold 40-50+ plants!